The Bioinformatics Core Facility in the Cancer Research Division at Peter Mac provides a range of services and know-how for data analysis.

 Types of services

 Bioinformatics needs are often unique, and different laboratories may require different levels of support from the core.
-The team at BCC can help to analyse project requirements, discuss solutions with the investigators, and subsequently perform the analysis.
+The team at the Bioinformatics Core can help to analyse project requirements, discuss solutions with the investigators, and subsequently perform the analysis.
 The team also has extensive experience in generating publication-quality plots that can be used in articles, as well as publishing data as per journal requirements.

-Bioinformaticians at BCC can contribute to grant applications by generating pilot data, and helping to describe in the application the infrastructure and bioinformatics analyses that are available to support the proposed research.
+Bioinformaticians at the core can contribute to grant applications by generating pilot data, and helping to describe in the application the infrastructure and bioinformatics analyses that are available to support the proposed research.

 The core can provide consultation on experimental designs and analyses options.
 For research groups that perform bioinformatics analyses by themselves, the core can share know-how and help troubleshoot as needed.

 Existing tools often fail to answer unique research questions, giving rise to the need for new bioinformatics workflows and/or methods.
-The team at BCC has a track record of building robust, highly cited bioinformatics software, and can discuss collaboration opportunities with research groups who are interested.
+The team at the Bioinformatics Core has a track record of building robust, highly cited bioinformatics software, and can discuss collaboration opportunities with research groups who are interested.

 Deep machine learning

-Behind the scene, the core actively develops and maintains analysis pipelines for efficient processing of sequencing data.
+Behind the scenes, the core actively develops and maintains analysis pipelines for efficient processing of sequencing data.
+We also actively collaborate in the maintenance of open-source software for building portable pipelines, and are currently leading the development of Janis.
 Bioinformatics pipelines are an integral part of high-throughput genomic facilities, and are considered by us as a fundamental software-level infrastructure.
-The pipelines are available to and have been extensively used by all bioinformaticians at Peter Mac, both within and outside BCC.
+The pipelines are available to and have been extensively used by all bioinformaticians at Peter Mac, both within and outside the core.

-The BCC works closely with the Molecular Genomics Core Facility, Research Computing Facility, Papenfuss Lab, and other lab-based bioinformaticians at Peter Mac.
+The Bioinformatics Core works closely with the Molecular Genomics Core Facility, Research Computing Facility, Papenfuss Lab, and other lab-based bioinformaticians at Peter Mac.

-Dr Jason Li (BCompSc, BEng(Hons), PhD): Senior Core Manager/Research Fellow..
+Dr Jason Li (BCompSc, BEng(Hons), PhD): Senior Core Manager/Research Fellow.
 Primary research interests in knowledge discovery from large genomic and transcriptomic datasets using machine learning techniques and software automation.
-Niche expertise: Bioinformatics Business Development
+Niche expertise: Bioinformatics Business Management.

 Franco Caramia (BCompSc, MBioinf): PhD student and Senior Bioinformatician.
-Primary research interests in systems biology, biological network analysis and the role of chromosome X silencing in cancer.
-Niche expertise: Networks/Pathway analysis; Nanostring data.
+Primary research interests in differential expression analysis, data normalisation, population association studies, systems biology, biological network analysis and the role of chromosome X inactivation in cancer.
+Niche expertise: cancer sex disparity; large genomic datasets (TCGA).

 Dr Niko Thio (BEng, MSc IT, PhD): Senior Software Engineer.
 Specialised in software development and management, with interests in end-to-end consolidation, analytics and visualisation.
 Niche expertise: Sequencing facility LIMS; sequencing data processing.